Skip to content

 Use case: App Integration

-1. Send the Order to Kafka topic 'order_shipping' if the date_shipped is not None.
+1. Send the Order to Kafka topic 'order_shipping' if the date_shipped is not None

-(Developers review this DSL before execution, providing a natural human-in-the-loop checkpoint.)
+Developers review this DSL before execution, providing a natural human-in-the-loop checkpoint.

-Unified Deterministic and Probabilistic Logic
+Unified Deterministic / Probablilistic Logic

 Agentic systems are evolving quickly, and a clearer architectural picture is forming: